joactr/AnnoTheia/README.md

 🌟 We plan to unify both stages.
 Any comments or suggestions in this regard will be of great help! 🌟

 ## <a name="helping"></a> 💕 How can I help?

+<a href="https://www.nature.com/articles/s41559-021-01604-y">Many of the world’s languages are in danger of disappearing.</a> Our hope is to encourage the community to promote research in the field of audiovisual speech technologies for low-resource languages.
+It will be a long road but here we explain three ways to help our project:

+- **Fine-Tuning TalkNet-ASD for specific Language.**
+- **Collecting New Audio-Visual Databases.**
+- **Sharing the AnnoTheia's toolkit to your Colleagues.**

 ### How many languages are we currently covering?